Updated: November 26, 2022

 If you’re in the military or have married into the military lifestyle, there is one statement that ranks high on the annoy list than another “are you coming home for the holidays?”
 Thanksgiving and Christmas time seems to be the most popular time of the year when this question is asked, and most military families will tell you this question alone brings up a collective groan.

 As you can imagine, military members and their families are stationed all over the country and around the world.
 In addition, military members deal with deployments and temporary duty in other locations.
 So, to hear “are you coming home for the holidays” can be a huge burden especially if they have a spouse and children.
 Depending on where the military member is located, hearing this statement can be overwhelming and potentially cause a serious financial strain.
 In addition, many military couples and families are from different states and/or city than their spouse.
-Which makes it even more difficult and expensive to visit multiple locations within a holiday season or even in one year.
+Which makes it even more difficult and expensive to visit multiple locations within a holiday season or even within a one year timeframe.

 I must remind myself, that I should not feel guilty if I’m unable to travel home for every holiday or every Thanksgiving/Christmas season and neither should you.
 Remember after Uncle Sam, you and your spouse are the ultimate decision makers when it comes to your family’s travels.